Top Tips for Keeping Pests Away from Your Bird Feeder

 Raccoons are primarily active at night, so they’ll lose interest if you bring the bird feeders indoors at dusk each evening.
 Alternatively, you can fill the feeders with only enough seed to keep the birds happy during the day, using feeders that catch the falling seed to keep it off the ground.
 Consequently, there won’t be enough seed in the feeders or on the ground to attract the nocturnal bandits.

-See also How to Deal with Excessive Shade in Your Lawn
+See also The Least Harmful Methods to Eliminate Weeds in Your Lawn

 Prevent rats and mice from feasting in your bird feeders